 Remember, you aren’t alone in this, and taking care of your mental health is a priority for your sake and the sake of your family and friends.

 There are a variety of resources available to you for advice and support, whether in the form of support groups or online.
-Consider contacting a Christian therapist for cognitive behavioral therapy (CBT), one of the more effective treatments for panic attacks and panic disorder.
+Consider contacting a Christian therapist at San Diego Christian Counseling for cognitive behavioral therapy (CBT), one of the more effective treatments for panic attacks and panic disorder.

 In addition to the therapist working with you on relaxation training, exposure treatment, reorienting and restructuring your thoughts and behaviors, mindfulness, and stress reduction, they will also bring biblical understanding to the situation to help you on your journey.